IceHe/lib/auth/oauth-2-in-action.md

 > This is a value in seconds from the time of token issuance that the token is expected to no longer work.
 > A well-behaved client will pay attention to this value and throw out any tokens that are past the expiration time.
 >
-> However, knowledge of the expiration alone isn’t sufficient for a client to know the status of the token.
+> However, knowledge of the expiration alone isn't sufficient for a client to know the status of the token.
 > In many OAuth implementations, the resource owner can revoke the token before its expiration time.
 > A well-designed OAuth client must always expect that its access token could suddenly stop working at any time, and be able to react accordingly.